kshorty257-lgtm/graphql-api/README.md

 * src/GraphQL/Internal/Syntax/Encoder.hs
 * src/GraphQL/Internal/Syntax/Parser.hs

-for which see LICENSE.BSD3 in this repository.
+for which see LICENSE.BSD3 in this repository..